 Scope

-This course is intended to provide aids to navigation managers and other interested parties with the theoretical training necessary to have a satisfactory understanding of the processes involved in projects concerning historic lighthouses.
+This course is intended to provide marine aids to navigation managers and other interested parties with the theoretical training necessary to have a satisfactory understanding of the processes involved in projects concerning historic lighthouses.

 Objective

 Upon successful completion of this course, participants will have acquired sufficient knowledge to project manage or oversee projects concerning historic lighthouses.